tmm78795/E-commerce/README.md

 20. Order Summary (PlaceOrderScreen) added in Frontend.

-20. Order Model, Router and isAuth middleware created.
+21. Order Model, Router and isAuth middleware created.
 Added Fetch post in PlaceOrderScreen to save order

-21. Added OrderScreen and route for particular order by Id.
+22. Added OrderScreen and route for particular order by Id.

-22. Added Paypal package and pay by PayPal functionality.
+23. Added Paypal package and pay by PayPal functionality.

-23. Added order histroy screen and its route in backend.
+24. Added order histroy screen and its route in backend.

+25. Added ProfileScreen and backend route to view and update profile.